Get More Killer Tips

 Passive blogging income doesn’t have to be a pipe dream, thanks to the modern web.

-Perhaps best stated in Neil Patel’s guide to blogging for starters: “as long as you have people you can monetize your blog.
+As Neil Patel would say, “as long as you have people you can monetize your blog.
 The monetization comes from traffic.”

 The “when” and “how” of monetization can be a touchy subject for many bloggers.
 But there’s no denying that there’s money to be made from affiliate programs, and even platforms such as Google’s AdSense, when it comes to blogging.